Breathing exercises for reducing stress and anxiety

 If four seconds is too hard to start with, you can try two seconds.

-You can repeat the exercise a few times if you like until you start to feel relaxed.
-This deep breathing exercise slows down your breathing and may help you increase feelings of calm throughout your body.
+Repeat the exercise a few times until you start to feel relaxed.
+This exercise slows your breathing down and may help you feel calmer throughout your body.

 When should you do deep breathing exercises?

-You can practise deep breathing exercises regularly and in times of stress to calm your body and mind.
-You can do these exercises whenever you need to relax and lower your stress levels.
-By being mindful of your breath, you may see reduced stress and anxiety and be calmer inside and out.
+You can practise deep breathing regularly, and in times of stress, to calm your body and mind.
+Do these exercises whenever you need to relax and lower your stress levels.
+By being mindful of your breath, you may notice reduced stress and anxiety and feel calmer inside and out.

 Get some help